Olivendar/PaLinux/README.md

 # PaLinux
-This is a Open Source Linux Project developed by me
+This is a Open Source Linux Project developed by me Remember this is 0.1 Beta and not the real OS it is only for People how starts with OS programming!!

 Here are Few Steps to compile it !